hTERT-immortalized Neonatal Melanocytes – an Advanced In Vitro Cell-based Model for Pigmentation and Toxicity Studies

 ATCC knows that worthwhile science takes time, especially in the toxicology, pre-clinical stages of drug development.
 It is critical that the standards and model organisms used in toxicological testing are reliable and authenticated.
 We can help streamline your research by providing the most authenticated, advanced, and functional models available.
 Let ATCC revolutionize and accelerate your toxicology studies in every phase of the research and testing process.

 ATCC provides the cells, media, and reagents needed to explore each step of the in vitro preclinical testing process—from modeling, screening, and characterization to exploratory toxicology to pharmacokinetics and metabolism.
-We provide renal, neural, airway, and skin toxicity for such applications as high-content screening, 3D culture, spheroid culture, permeability assays, metabolic stability and survival studies, transport activity measurement, and more.
+We provide renal, neural, airway, and skin models for such applications as high-content screening, 3D culture, spheroid culture, permeability assays, metabolic stability and survival studies, transport activity measurement, and more.

 Explore toxicology tools